Meet Michigan Medicine: Survival Flight

 The group comprises 23 nurses, 8 helicopter pilots, 8 airplane pilots, 6 mechanics and 10 communication specialists.
 Crews are based either at the Livingston County Airport or on the main hospital campus and work in 12-hour shifts.

 “We are a vital step along a patient’s continuum of care,” said Donna Robinson, the clinical nurse supervisor for Survival Flight.
-“If one hospital doesn’t have the specialists or equipment to best assist a patient, they give us a call and we can quickly and safely bring them to UMHS to provide a higher level of care.”
+“If one hospital doesn’t have the specialists or equipment to best assist a patient, they give us a call and we can quickly and safely bring them to Michigan Medicine to provide a higher level of care.”

 On top of facility-to-facility transport, the team is equipped to fly a helicopter directly to the scene of an accident to pick up a trauma patient or to assist the U-M Transplant Team in retrieving donated organs.